la-cc/la-cc/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&width=435&lines=Hi+there+%F0%9F%91%8B%F0%9F%8F%BB)](https://git.io/typing-svg)

 I'm Artem Lajko.
-A passionate and driven Platform Engineer with a proven track record in designing, developing, and implementing efficient and scalable cloud infrastructures.
+A passionate and driven Platform Engineer@iits-consulting with a proven track record in designing, developing, and implementing efficient and platforms.

 ---

 ### ⚡️ A quick introduction

-- 🔭 I’m currently working with at Hamburg Port Authority (HPA) and I´m responsible for utilizing cutting-edge technologies like Kubernetes 🖥️ to adapt the port's services, simplifying the lives of all involved 🚢👥👍.
+- 🔭 Artem Lajko, certified CNCF Kubestronaut and Platform Engineer, specializes in GitOps and Kubernetes scalability.
+Author of Implementing GitOps with Kubernetes, co-founder of connectii.io, and IT freelancer writing for ITNEXT.

+- As a Platform Engineering Ambassador, he drives adoption of Internal Developer Platforms, aiding companies in tech selection, best practices, and Open Source innovation.